American Illustration 35

 In a year that brought the anticipation of a presidential campaign, two deadly terrorist attacks in Paris, refugees of a civil war desperate to find a new home, the loss of artist David Bowie, countless shootings of young black men by the police and gender inequality issues finally making headlines, the jury selected only 337 images from over 10,000 submitted to our annual competition to represent the best illustration of the year 2015.

-American Illustration 35 spares no expense in presenting the winning artists and their acclaimed works in a deluxe, hardcover tome, luxuriously printed and bound this year in an embossed and die-cut slipcase box.
+American Illustration 35 pulls no punches (and spares no expense) in presenting the winning artists and their acclaimed works in a deluxe, hardcover tome, luxuriously printed and bound this year in an embossed and die-cut slipcase box.
 Created by illustrator and comic artist Benjamin Marra, the book features an original wrap-around cover depicting a future despotic society in which truth is built on a foundation of myths, life is an afterthought and liberty, civility and the pursuit of happiness have all been sold to the highest bidder.
 (A parental advisory label may be required).
 AI35 is under the creative direction and design by Matt Dorfman, illustrator and art director for the New York Times Book Review.

 This year’s distinguished AI35 jury included SooJin Buzelli, Creative Director, SVP, Asset International; Ken DeLago, Creative Director, Golf Digest; Matt Dorfman, Art Director, The New York Times Book Review; Lisa Kelsey, Design Director, Family Circle; Alissa Levin, Principal, Point Five Design; David Sleight, Design Director, ProPublica; and Marlene Szczesny, Art Director, The Wall Street Journal.